Skip to main content

 Managing Agent Accounts

-2. Create new agent accounts with the Add Agent Account button
+2. Create new agent accounts with the Add Agent Account button (admin-only)

 3. Configure agent account settings, policies, and delegations